gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 When you run `yarn run deploy` all contents of `public` folder will be moved to your repositorys `gh-pages` branch.

-## Github Organization or User page
+## GitHub Organization or User page

 First thing is to create a repository which should be named `username.github.io`.